v2sCollections/City-of-Dreams/README.md

 - V can send their vehicle away.
 - V can now purchase all vehicles from the in-game atelier store.
 - V can control vehicle headlights and windows.
 - V can change the brightness and distance of vehicle headlights.
+- V can change the colours of the neon lights on all motorbikes.
 - **I**t will now cost Eddies to summon your vehicle.
 - It will cost you more eddies to repair destroyed vehicles when summoning them.
 - Summon and spawn distances for vehicles decreased.